Cheap solar panel built in one day

 The cells output is currently undergoing practical testing. |

 Strands of copper wire were tinned and soldered to the pads on the back of each cell.
-Six points were pre-soldered on the conductive strip on the top of the solar cell with a low temperature soldering iron.
+Six points were pre-soldered on the conductive strip on the top of the solar cell using a low temperature soldering iron.
 We adjusted the temperature of the soldering iron using a variac.

 Figure 2.
-A temperature controlled soldering iron using a variac.
+A temperature controlled soldering iron using a variac

 Cells were connected together in series by soldering the three lengths of copper wire to the top of the next cell.